jose-alvarado-guzman/pyneoingest/README.md

 # PyNeoInstance Package

 ## What is it?

-Is a Python package that provides a user friendly interface for submitting Cypher queries to Neo4j 4.x.
+Is a Python package that provides a user friendly API for submitting Cypher queries to Neo4j.
 It supports the following features:

 - __Read query__: Submit a Cypher query and get the result of it as a Pandas DataFrame.